 Brick panels make a great choice for a studio.
 Not only are they affordable and easy to install, but they’re also molded from durable polyurethane; which actually has great sound absorbing qualities and makes a smart choice for places you need to insulate from noise and vibration.

 And regarding NStuff’s choice of panel – the photos and video speak for themselves.

-The aged red brick, molded directly from the real thing and painstakingly colored and detailed, perfectly matches the look and feel of Pittsburgh – a city built with steel, brick and the sweat of the American working man.
+The Aged brick style, molded directly from the real thing and painstakingly colored and detailed, perfectly matches the look and feel of Pittsburgh – a city built with steel, brick and the sweat of the American working man.

-The use of our faux stone ledgers at the top and bottom adds a great contrast piece, and frames the finished product beautifully.
+The ledgers placed at the top and bottom of the wall adds a great contrast piece, and frames the finished product beautifully.

 Don’t just take our word for it (or theirs!), Check out the great video NStuff showed us.
-Our faux panels are in the background.
+(And the panels in the background!)